rei/rei-cedar-docs/docs/components/input/README.md

 - When hiding a label, the `aria-label` attribute is set to the `label` value

 The HTML `placeholder` attribute should not be used as it creates an inaccessible experience when the placeholder content disappears as soon as the user begins typing into the input field.
 Instead the `helper-text` or `info` slots should be used to provide any additional information needed to complete the input.

+Any additional actionable elements related to the input field, which may be external to the input component or passed in via the `info`, `info-action`, or `post-icon` slots, should indicate their function and relationship to the input field through their text content, and `aria-label`, or a tooltip.

 <hr>